 For instance, if a visitor is passing through Troup County and stops for gas or something to eat at a local restaurant, they are paying into ESPLOST.
 If there is a bass fishing tournament at West Point Lake and the participants stay, shop, eat and fill up their tank in Troup County, they are paying into ESPLOST as well.

 Why do we need to extend our current ESPLOST?

-ESPLOST can only be used to improve facilities, purchase equipment and update technology.
+- ESPLOST can only be used to improve facilities, purchase equipment and update technology.
 It cannot be used to offset personnel or salary costs.

 I don’t have kids in the school system, so why does it matter if Troup County has an ESPLOST or not?

+The ESPLOST extension keeps PROPERTY taxes stable.
 The entire community benefits from a quality school system with good facilities, updated technology, and enhanced safety.
 The social and economic strength of the community are greatly influenced by the school system.

 So you use local vendors for projects?

 Yes, TCSS employs local vendors on projects.
 The school system believes it is important to support local businesses and the economy in this manner.
 It is a benefit to the community and the school system.
 For instance, during the building of new schools like Clearview Elementary and the athletic facilities at Troup High and LaGrange High, TCSS was able to hire local contractors who completed about 70% of the work, which helped stimulate the local economy.

 Who decides what projects are included in ESPLOST?